Crown-Commercial-Service/digitalmarketplace-jenkins/README.md

 Jenkins should restart during a quiet period when no jobs are running (the restart will take a few seconds).

-# Authentication
+## Authentication

-Authentication is managed via github.
-Our application is managed by the user `dm-ssp-jenkins` on github.
+Authentication is managed via a Github OAuth app owned by the user `dm-ssp-jenkins` on Github.
 The password is in `logins.enc` in the credentials repo.

-An application exists per Jenkins instance - see *Settings/Developer settings/Oauth Apps*.
-The Client ID and Client Secret must be stored in the credentials repo, and are deployed via the _config_ task tag.
+An application exists per Jenkins instance - see *Settings/Developer settings/Oauth Apps* once logged into Github with the `dm-ssp-jenkins` user.
+The Client ID and Client Secret must be stored in the credentials repo, in *jenkins-vars/jenkins.yaml*, and must be stored as a nested dict under `jenkins_github_auth_by_hostname`.
+This allows us to maintain multiple Jenkins instances (if required).
+These credentials are deployed via the `config` task tag.

+## Backups

+In August 2018 our original Jenkins server, which had been running since 2015, was replaced with a new Jenkins server.
+The new server is completely managed by Terraform and Ansible.
+Before being terminated an AMI was created of the old server which captured it's setup and both it's volumes.
+That AMI is stored in the main AWS account, and has AMI ID:
+"ami-0042214035374c7b2" and AMI Name: "Jenkins - 2015 to August 2018".
+If needed the old server can be completely recreated from this image.
+WARNING!
+Jobs may start running as soon as the AMI is started as an instance.
+To prevent any unintended actions, it may be a good idea to assign the new image a security group with no egress.